Murusade

-The Murusade (Somali: Murursade, Mursal; Arabic: مرسذه ,مرسل), commonly referred to in contemporary usage as Mursal, is a Somali sub-clan belonging to the Karanle branch of the larger Hawiye clan family.
-They are primarily located in central Somalia, particularly the regions of Galgaduud, Lower Shabelle, Middle Shabelle, and the Banaadir.
+The Murusade (Somali: Murursade, Mursal; Arabic: مرسذه ,مرسل), commonly referred to as Mursal, are a Somali sub-clan belonging to the Karanle branch of the larger Hawiye clan family.
+They are primarily located in central Somalia, particularly in the regions of Galgaduud, Lower Shabelle, Middle Shabelle, and the Banaadir.

 Traditionally, the Mursal were nomadic pastoralists, coastal dwellers, merchants, and farmers.
-Historically regarded as an affluent and influential clan, they are recognized as some of the earliest inhabitants of Mogadishu, the capital city of Somalia.
+Historically regarded as an affluent and influential clan, they are recognized as among the earliest inhabitants of Mogadishu, the capital city of Somalia.

 Origins and etymology

 A monument of Imam Ahmad ibn Ibrahim al-Ghazi in Mogadishu, Somali Imām and General of the 'Adal Sultanate, Ruler of Harar and Conqueror of Ethiopia.
 Member of the Seexawle Karanle brother of Murusade.

-The Murusade are a prominent sub-clan of the Karanle branch within the larger Hawiye clan family.
-The Hawiye trace their lineage back to Irir, one of the sons of Samaale, and thus the Murusade maintain close kinship ties with other Samaale-descended clans.
+The Murusade are a sub-clan of the Karanle branch within the larger Hawiye clan family.
+The Hawiye trace their lineage to Irir, one of the sons of Samaale, and the Murusade therefore maintain close genealogical ties with other Samaale-descended clans.